Thairo Estrada Preview, Player Props: Giants vs. Rockies

 Thairo Estrada At The Plate

-- Among the qualified batters in baseball, his batting average ranks 41st, his on-base percentage ranks 97th, and he is 101st in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 40th, his on-base percentage ranks 99th, and he is 94th in the league in slugging.

-- Looking at the 98 games he has played this season, he's homered in nine of them (9.2%), and in 2.3% of his trips to the dish.
+- Looking at the 99 games he has played this season, he's hit a home run in 10 of them (10.1%), and in 2.5% of his trips to the plate.

+- Estrada has driven in a run in 33 games this season (33.3%), including seven games with more than one RBI (7.1%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 43.9% of his games this season, with more than one run scored in 10.2%.
+- He has scored in 44 of 99 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.